eCommerce — Serve Your Customers Online

 With platforms like Mailchimp, you can start selling your products without an eCommerce website.
 However you’ll need to be sure to direct customers to your shoppable landing pages to make purchases via email marketing, social media, and/or digital advertising campaigns.

 Unlike Amazon, which provides immediate exposure but is an aggregated seller marketplace, Shopify allows businesses to build and manage a unique, standalone online store (eCommerce website).
 If you’re seeking more control over your branding, management, and customer relationship and fulfillment process AND can dedicate resources to marketing to drive people to your online store, Shopify might be the best bet.
-Basic commerce website platforms like Shopify also generally will include other benefits, such as integration with online marketplaces and social media, abandoned cart emails, and insightful analytics.
+Basic commerce website platforms like Shopify also generally will include other benefits, such as integration with online marketplaces and social media (including plug-ins for Google Shopping and Facebook Shops), abandoned cart emails, and insightful analytics.

 It’s important to note that the platforms above are not an exhaustive list, nor should they be considered mutually exclusive to each other.
 You may start with eCommerce on social and then layer in another platform for further reach and capabilities.
 Assess your needs, your customer needs, and leverage data to guide your strategies.